Chart Color Schemes

 An assessment of population growth drivers in Bowen Mountain reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Feb 2026, the estimated population of Bowen Mountain is around 1,602, a decrease of 7 people since the 2021 Census which reported 1,609 residents.
-This decline reflects an inferred resident population of 1,601 based on AreaSearch's examination of ERP data released by ABS in June 2024 and validation of two new addresses since the Census date.
-The population density is approximately 80 persons per square kilometer.
-Bowen Mountain's population change contrasts with its SA3 area's 1.1% growth, indicating divergent trends.
-Natural growth contributed about 72.0% to recent population gains.
-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
+As of Feb 2026, the population of Bowen Mountain is estimated at around 1,602, reflecting a decrease of 7 people since the 2021 Census which reported a population of 1,609.
+This change is inferred from AreaSearch's estimation of the resident population as 1,601 following examination of the latest ERP data release by the ABS in June 2024 and validation of two new addresses since the Census date.
+This equates to a density ratio of 80 persons per square kilometer.
+Over the past decade, Bowen Mountain has demonstrated resilient growth patterns with a compound annual growth rate of 0.2%, outpacing the SA3 area.
+Population growth was primarily driven by natural growth contributing approximately 72.0% of overall population gains during recent periods.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections where applicable, released in 2022 with a base year of 2021.

 Frequently Asked Questions - Population